segarciat/python-tutorial/03-Data-Types/Data-Types.md

 complex numbers, text, lists of items, and more.
 We will explore these all in due time.

-Python provides the built-in function, `type()` which accepts an expression as its argument displays its 'class', which is its data type.
+Python provides the built-in function, `type()` which accepts an expression as its argument, and produces its *class*, which is its *data type*, as its output.
+We can provide the output of `type()` as an input to `print()` to see the class of different expressions (this is like function composition in algebra).

 Create a script called `data_types.py`: